Blast hints at Putin's dangerous nuclear program designed to beat U.S. defenses

 That's because of how difficult it is to make this type of missile light enough but with enough power to fly.
 But the main reason it was abandoned in the past is the design has the potential to spread radioactive particles over the ground as it flies.
 In the 1960s, the U.S. did not want to test its rocket in Nevada or over the Pacific because of the risk it could veer off course and cause an environmental catastrophe.

 "Is it dangerous?
-Yes!" said Lewis.
+Yes!"
+Lewis said.
 "I think the phrase 'flying nuclear reactor' tells you all you need to know.
 You've got air blowing through an open nuclear reactor and spewing out the back."

 In his announcement last year, Putin made no secret of why he's so intent on reviving a technology that has been discredited by scientists for decades as dangerous and irresponsible.
 He sees it as the necessary weapon to beat potential advances in U.S. missile defenses.